nautechsystems/nautilus_trader/docs/integrations/binance.md

 As stream subscriptions may vary, the latest order book data (deltas or snapshots) subscription will be used by the Binance data client.

-Order book snapshot rebuilds will be triggered:
+Order book snapshot rebuilds will be triggered on:
-- On initial subscription of the order book data
+- Initial subscription of the order book data
-- On data websocket reconnects
+- Data websocket reconnects

 The sequence of events is as follows:
 - Deltas will start buffered